matyasfodor/matyasfodor.github.io/src/_projects/url-encoder.md

 ## What's next?

 My plan is to monetize the website with ads, but I have no false dreams of getting rich with an online URL encoder tool.
 It's more of an experiment of how to make it from zero to one.
-If I can cover the cost of the domain, and buy a coffee and croissant, I'm already happy.
-I'm still struggling to make the site eligible for Google Ads but that's gonna be a new endeavor.
+If I can cover the cost of the domain, I'm already happy.
+I'm still struggling to make the site eligible for Google Ads but that is a problem of tomorrow.